idexus/Sharp.UI/doc/customcontentview.md

-## Custom ContentView
+# Custom ContentView

-You can create custom control view without control template.
-All interface bindable properties will be generated automatically.
+In `Sharp.UI` you can create custom control views and all interface bindable properties will be generated automatically.

 ```cs
 [Bindable]